 Step 3: Open a new drawing.

 Step 4: Activate Tool Palette: press Ctrl+3 or type command TOOLPALETTES if the tool palette window is not already visible.
+The Tool Palette will bring all the default AutoCAD palettes.
+You can organize your palettes to your preference.

 Step 5: Press Ctrl+2 or command ADC to open the Design Center.